Hybrid Memory Cube (HMC) & Controller

 Pico Computing’s innovative HMC controller IP provides tremendous benefits to memory-bound applications, and particularly those that require high bandwidth and fast random access.

-The HMC’s 15Gb/s interface yields bi-directional bandwidth of up to 240GB/s, and increasing with future generations of the HMC technology.
-When integrated into Pico Computing’s HPC platform, the result is exceptionally high bandwidth and outstanding performance/Watt in a small but modular and highly scalable package (HMC devices operate at least 15 times faster than DDR3 and consume up to 70% less energy).
+The HMC’s 15Gb/s interface yields bi-directional bandwidth of up to 240GB/s, increasing with future generations of the HMC technology.
+When integrated into Pico Computing’s HPC platform, the result is exceptionally high performance/Watt in a small but modular and highly scalable package (HMC devices operate at least 15 times faster than DDR3 and consume up to 70% less energy).
 And because our HMC IP was engineered for designers familiar with DDR3 memory, it’s easy to use.

 Pico Computing’s high-performance solutions dramatically accelerate bioinformatics and other graph-structured data algorithms with 100 to >1,000X speedups.
 But when those applications require large amounts of memory—particularly random access memory—performance hits a wall.
 The HMC architecture changes that equation, effectively knocking down the memory wall.
 When managed by our powerful HMC Controller IP, the technology enables a huge leap forward for high-performance computing, opening up new applications, markets, and business models.